MichalReznak/quep/README.md

 ```

 ##### TODOs:
+* Quantum Volumes should pseudo randomize neighboring qubits (maybe also struct and rand too) [config option?]

+* Second layer in struct and rand algorithms should be two qubit gates only (to have some qubits coherence)

+X Improve time estimates for Ibmq: time_per_step()

+X Wrong index for Serial output with single orchestrator

-* Skip zero values in output so fromSize is not written as 0
+X Skip zero values in output so fromSize is not written as 0

-* Improve time estimates: time_per_step()

 ##### Skipped (Future work):
-* NO: Allow to define custom layer size?
+X NO: Allow to define custom layer size?
 (Nah, just write it in future work)

-* NO: Extend with toffoli gate?
+X NO: Extend with toffoli gate?
 (This is complex gate on a circuit)

-* NO: Add option to increase mirror/cycle circuit size only by one with inverted result?
+X NO: Add option to increase mirror/cycle circuit size only by one with inverted result?
   (Only good for layers of size 1, but then it's just a plain Volume benchmark that is already implemented)

-* NO: Add C API?
+X NO: Add C API?
 (Is it needed?
 I don't think so)

-* NO: Extend supported gates with custom defined and their inverse
+X NO: Extend supported gates with custom defined and their inverse
   (Will not be base gate anymore, no point of doing that)

-* NO: From Lang Schema allow to define custom registers (Extension)
+X NO: From Lang Schema allow to define custom registers (Extension)

-* NO: Allow to ext define custom arguments?
+X NO: Allow to ext define custom arguments?
 (Nah, just write it in future work)

 #### Changes after image inserted: